MFA Factor Sequencing

-- Define Okta sign-on policies
+- Define the MFA factor sequence in Okta sign-on policies

-Set enrollment policies for MFA factors
+Set required MFA factors

 - Verify that the factors in at least one factor chain is marked as Required for enrollment.
 For example, by defining the following two factor sequences in your sign on policy:

-(a) SMS and Okta Verify
+a.
+SMS and Okta Verify

-(b) Okta Verify and Security Questions
+b.
+Okta Verify and Security Questions

 - Select an existing rule or create a new rule for end users.